SigNoz/signoz.io/docs/instrumentation/dotnet.md

 dotnet add package OpenTelemetry.AutoInstrumentation
 ```

-**Step 3: Adding OpenTelemetry as a service and configuring exporter options in `Program.cs`:**
+**Step 2: Adding OpenTelemetry as a service and configuring exporter options in `Program.cs`:**

-In your `Program.cs` file (that got generated with the dotnet command above), add OpenTelemetry as a service.
+In your `Program.cs` file, add OpenTelemetry as a service.
 Here, we are configuring these variables:

 - `serviceName` - It is the name of your service.
 - `otlpOptions.Endpoint` - It is the endpoint for SigNoz Cloud.

 Here’s a sample `Program.cs` file with the configured variables.
-Remove all the existing boilerplate code that already exist in the `Program.cs` file and replace the contents with below configurations.

 ```bash
 using System.Diagnostics;